secretstartups/handbook/customer-success/professional-services-engineering/scoping/index.html.md

 > *Note: Services engagements can take [two forms](/handbook/customer-success/professional-services-engineering/selling).
 This will focus on the **custom SOW scoping** process, not the Standard SKU process.*

-For custom SOWs, the [workflow for SOW creation](/handbook/customer-success/professional-services-engineering/selling/#custom-scoped-services) involves a partnership between the SA/TAM and the Professional Services team.
+For custom SOWs, the [workflow for SOW creation](/handbook/customer-success/professional-services-engineering/selling/#custom-scoped-services) involves a partnership between the Account Team and the Professional Services Team.

 ![](./scoping-workflow.png)
 [Source](https://docs.google.com/presentation/d/1TOI2aoseBoyWYQC6-xpJVMknEncCNreSFfMvOHO7EBA/edit#slide=id.gbfb62d0c00_0_58) (GitLab Team Members Only)